Net neutrality: Support

 Proponents of net neutrality regulations include consumer advocates, human rights organizations such as Article 19, online companies and some technology companies.
+Net neutrality tends to be supported by those on the political left, while opposed by those on the political right.

-Many major Internet application companies are advocates of neutrality.
-Yahoo!, Vonage, eBay, Amazon, IAC/InterActiveCorp, Microsoft, Reddit, Twitter, Tumblr, Etsy, Daily Kos, Greenpeace, along with many other companies and organizations, have also taken a stance in support of net neutrality.
-Cogent Communications, an international Internet service provider, has made an announcement in favor of certain net neutrality policies.
-In September 2014, there was an online Internet Slowdown protest for the equal treatment of internet traffic in which large companies such as Netflix and Reddit have participated in.
+Many major Internet application companies are advocates of neutrality, such as eBay, Amazon, Netflix, Reddit, Microsoft, Twitter, Etsy, IAC Inc., Yahoo!, Vonage, and Cogent Communications.
+In September 2014, an online protest known as Internet Slowdown Day took place to advocate for the equal treatment of Internet traffic.
+Notable participants included Netflix and Reddit.

-In 2008, Google published a statement speaking out against letting broadband providers abuse their market power to affect access to competing applications or content.
-They further equated the situation to that of the telephony market, where telephone companies are not allowed to control who their customers call or what those customers are allowed to say.
-However, Google's support of net neutrality was called into question in 2014.
-Several civil rights groups, such as the ACLU, the Electronic Frontier Foundation, Free Press, SaveTheInternet, and Fight for the Future support net neutrality.
+Consumer Reports, the Open Society Foundations along with several civil rights groups, such as the ACLU, the Electronic Frontier Foundation, Free Press, SaveTheInternet, and Fight for the Future support net neutrality.

 Individuals who support net neutrality include World Wide Web inventor Tim Berners-Lee, Vinton Cerf, Lawrence Lessig, Robert W. McChesney, Steve Wozniak, Susan P. Crawford, Marvin Ammori, Ben Scott, David Reed, and former U.S. President Barack Obama.
-On 10 November 2014, Obama recommended that the FCC reclassify broadband Internet service as a telecommunications service in order to preserve net neutrality.
-On 12 November 2014, AT&T stopped build-out of their fiber network until it has "solid net neutrality rules to follow".
+On 10 November 2014, Obama recommended that the FCC reclassify broadband Internet service as a telecommunications service to preserve net neutrality.
 On 31 January 2015, AP News reported that the FCC will present the notion of applying ("with some caveats") Title II (common carrier) of the Communications Act of 1934 and section 706 of the Telecommunications act of 1996 to the Internet in a vote expected on 26 February 2015.